msimecek/Chatbot-Student-Workshop/README.md

 Now adjust the *RootDialog* to take advantage of the newly prepared service.
 What do we want the bot to do?

-* received a message from the user.
+* Receive a message from the user.
-* Checked If this is a question.
+* Check if it is a question.
-* Requested a Yes/no response from YesNoService.
+* Request a Yes/No response from YesNoService.
-* Sent this reply back to the user.
+* Send this reply back to the user.

 Locate the **MessageReceivedAsync()** in the **RootDialog.cs** file and edit it as follows: